-For branched bigger alkenes, the reaction follows markovnikov’s rule and thus hydroxyl anion goes to carbon center with least hydrogen attached.
+For branched bigger alkenes, the reaction follows Markovnikov’s rule and thus hydroxyl anion goes to the carbon centre with the least hydrogen attached.

 Addition of sulfuric acid

 This is another method of converting alkenes into alcohols.
-Alkenes react with cold concentrated sulfuric acid to form alkayl hydrogen sulfate ester.
-This product is formed by addition of hydrogen of acid to one carbon of alkene double bond and bisulfate ion to the other.
+Alkenes react with cold concentrated sulfuric acid to form alkyl hydrogen sulfate ester.
+This product is formed by the addition of hydrogen of acid to one carbon of alkene double bond and bisulfate ion to the other.
 On diluting the reaction mixture and warming it up, sulfate ester is hydrolyzed to form alcohol.
-This method is used for large scale manufacturing of alcohols.
+This method is used for large-scale manufacturing of alcohols.

 Hydroxylation: Formation of 1,2 diols